Senior Advisor, Quantitative Medicine, Critical Path Institute

-Dr. Joseph S. Camardo, MD, is a Member of the American College of Physicians Foundation and currently serves as Senior Vice President-Global Medical Affairs and Global Health at Celgene Corp.
+Dr. Joseph Camardo serves as Head of Medical Affairs, ADC Therapeutics.
+Prior to joining ADC Therapeutics, Dr. Camardo was Senior Vice President-Global Medical Affairs and Global Health at Celgene Corp.
 Dr. Camardo is also on the Board of Directors at ScripsAmerica, Inc., Mali Health Organizing Project and Rosemont College.
-Prior to Celgene, Dr. Camardo served at several leading pharmaceuticals companies, including Forest Laboratories, Pfizer and Wyeth, where he held senior positions in Medical Affairs.
+Prior to Celgene, Dr. Camardo served at several leading pharmaceutical companies, including Forest Laboratories, Pfizer and Wyeth, where he held senior positions in Medical Affairs.
 He received his B.A. with a major in Biology from the University of Pennsylvania, and a doctorate in Internal Medicine from The Perelman School of Medicine, University of Pennsylvania.
 He is a Member of American College of Physicians Foundation.

-Co- Founder and President, Baruch S. Blumberg Institute and the Hepatitis B Foundation
+Co- Founder and President, Baruch S. Blumberg Institute and Hepatitis B Foundation

 Director, Liver cancer research, Massachusetts General Hospital Cancer Center